I’m often asked, “Why do salespeople fail?”

-I want to talk about the salesperson who is out there every day, who’s trying to make his or her quota, who’s trying to achieve their sales plan or hit the numbers that were arbitrarily given to him or her by the boss.
+I want to talk about the salesperson who’s out there every day, who’s trying to make his or her quota, who’s trying to achieve their sales plan or hit the numbers that were arbitrarily given to him or her by the boss.

 Add to that, most salespeople are both inadequately trained and inadequately supported.
-Add to that, the salesperson is generally half-prepared.
+Add to that, salespeople are generally half-prepared.
 They prepare in terms of themselves but very little in terms of the customer.